 Where & When?

-The first #GreenMyCity project will be built in Ontario in 2019, in an existing public space that needs rehabilitation.
+The first #GreenMyCity project will be built in Hamilton, Ontario in the summer of 2019, in a public space that needs rehabilitation.

 To reduce the effects of climate change.
 To help people breathe.
 To improve the quality of life in Canadian cities.

 How can I help?

 Get involved!
 Volunteer, Donate funds or materials, Nominate your community.
 We’re just getting started, and every bit of help is welcome and appreciated.

 Green Cities Foundation is a community connecting plants & people for a greener, healthier urban climate.

 RENEW We commit to renew failed green spaces and to increase the amount of public green space in Canadian cities.

 IMPROVE We commit to improve the climate in Canadian cities for the people who live and work in them, & for those affected by climate change.